yhutter-dv/fhgr-tweather/README.md

 SAD (Software Architecture and Design) Project @FHGR

 ## Architecture
+The architecture is split into different parts.
+First the differente Context (building blocks) of the Application are explained.
+Afterwards it is described how these builidng blocks interact with each other.

+### Context
 The whole applications is split up into `different context`.
 Each context serves a specific puprose.
 Communication between contexts is done via the `Aggregate Root` Object.
 Below you can find a short explanation for each context and its purpose

 |Context|Description|